-The instructor retains the right to modify the course syllabus for any reason throughout the semester provided that,
+The instructor retains the right to modify the course syllabus for any reason throughout the semester provided that, a.
+Fair and adequate notice is given to enrolled students either in class, by e-mail, in writing, or through online publishing;

-- Fair and adequate notice is given to enrolled students either in class, by e-mail, in writing, or through online publishing; - Modifications to the syllabus are not arbitrary and b. capricious, and; - Students are not unfairly disadvantaged by mid-semester changes to grading standards, attendance standards, or performance measures.
+b.
+Modifications to the syllabus are not arbitrary and capricious, and;

+c.
+Students are not unfairly disadvantaged by mid-semester changes to grading standards, attendance standards, or performance measures.